-PRINCIPLE 9: Encourage the understanding, and safe and appropriate use of tin products Overview of Principle Performance Through its membership of International Tin Association, the company conforms with the expectation to support the development of improved understanding of the properties and potential effects of tin on humans and the environment.
+Overview of Principle Performance Through its membership of International Tin Association the company conforms with the expectation to support the development of improved understanding of the properties and potential effects of tin on humans and the environment.
 It also supports research and innovation to promote the safe, appropriate and efficient use of tin.
-The company was able to provide evidence of occasionally communicating accurate public information on tin to the tin industry and its users with no noted breaches in data protection law.
+The company was able to provide evidence of occasionally communicating accurate public information to the tin industry and its users with no noted breaches in data protection law.
 STANDARD RANKING ADDITIONAL INFORMATION 9.1 Understanding potential impacts of tin Companies will seek to advance the understanding of the properties of tin and any potential effects on human health and the environment through sound science and data.
-Conforming 9.2 Encouraging safe and appropriate use Companies will support research, innovation and collaboration that promotes safe and efficient production, use and recycling of tin, including to ensure regulatory compliance and efficient use of energy and natural resources Conforming 9.3 Communicating appropriate information Companies will assist in communicating information on tin, and the tin industry, to users in the value chain and wider stakeholders, accounting for the information needs of customers and their rights to privacy.
+Conforming 9.2 Encouraging safe and appropriate use Companies will support research, innovation and collaboration that promotes safe and efficient production, use and recycling of tin, including to ensure regulatory compliance and efficient use of energy and natural resources Conforming 9.3 Communicating appropriate information Companies will communicate accurate information on impacts and use of its products, to workers, users in the value chain and wider stakeholders, accounting for the need for appropriate confidentiality.
 Conforming

-PRINCIPLE 10: Work towards reporting against the International Tin Code of Conduct Overview of Principle Performance The management and staff of Bluestone Tasmania JV Pty Ltd have taken ownership of reporting on the Code and there is a clear commitment to providing evidence on conformance and making continued progress with the standards of the Code.
-They proactively worked with the Independent External Assessor and the International Tin Association to develop this first company report on the Code.
-STANDARD RANKING ADDITIONAL INFORMATION Policy Review Conforming Companies will review published policies at least annually to reflect any changes to company expectations in relation to standard 1.1 Conforming Communicating reporting information Companies will agree to the publication of a report of activities against the Principles and Standards of the Code.
-10.3 Management Review Conforming Companies will ensure the above public information related to the Code is approved by senior responsible management
+PRINCIPLE 10: Work towards reporting against the International Tin Code of Conduct Overview of Principle Performance The management and staff of Bluestone Mines Tasmania Metals have taken ownership of reporting on the Code and there is a clear commitment to providing evidence on conformance and making continued progress with the standards of the Code through annual policy and management review.
+They proactively worked with the Independent External Assessor and the International Tin Association to develop this second company report on the Code.
+STANDARD RANKING ADDITIONAL INFORMATION Policy Review Conforming Companies will review published policies at least annually to reflect any changes to company expectations in relation to standard 1.1 Communicating reporting information Conforming Companies will agree to the publication of a report of activities against the Principles and Standards of the Code.
+10.3 Conforming Companies will ensure the above public information related to the Code is approved by senior responsible management